AmazingAmpharos/OoT-Randomizer/README.md

 The OoT Randomizer offers many different settings to customize your play experience.
 A comprehensive list can be found [here](https://wiki.ootrandomizer.com/index.php?title=Readme).

+#### Plandomizer

+"Plan"-domizer is a feature that gives some additional control over the seed generation using a separate distribution file.
+In such a file you can:
+* Place items at specific locations or restrict items from being placed at specific locations.
+* Add or remove items from the item pool.
+* Select items to start with.
+* Set specific dungeons to be vanilla vs Master Quest.
+* Set which trials are required.
+* Set any regular settings.

+Caveat: Plandomizer settings will override most settings in the main OoTR generator settings, particularly list-based settings like enabled tricks or starting inventory.
+For example, if the Plandomizer distribution file contains an empty list of starting items, and the generator settings include additional starting equipment, the player will start with none of them instead.
+You will have to edit the Plandomizer file to change such settings, or **delete** completely the line in the Plandomizer file with the given setting to allow the main generator to alter the setting.

+See [the Plandomizer wiki page](https://wiki.ootrandomizer.com/index.php?title=Plandomizer) for full details.

 ### Known issues

 Unfortunately, a few known issues exist.
 These will hopefully be addressed in future versions.